 Gifting/Deduction

-Let's assume Freddie can only afford to contribute $2,000 of his earnings to an HSA.
-To reach the 2024 maximum contribution of $8,300, his parents can contribute an additional $6,300.
+Let's assume Freddie can contribute $2,000 of his earnings to an HSA, and his parents can contribute an additional $6,550 to max out his 2025 contribution.
 It's important to note that Freddie's parents cannot use pre-tax payroll contributions, nor will they receive a medical deduction expense, and the contribution does count toward the annual gifting limit.
 However, any contributions made to Freddie's HSA, either by Freddie or his parents, will qualify as an above-the-line deduction on Freddie’s tax return.

 Summary